Rosenberg Fortress

 Rosenberg Fortress (German: Festung Rosenberg) is a fortress situated on a hill overlooking Kronach, a town in the Upper Franconia region of Bavaria, Germany.
-It is one of the largest, best-preserved, and most complete fortresses in Bavaria.
-Tracing its origins back to the 13th century, the fortress was never captured by violent means.
+It is one of the largest and best-preserved in Bavaria, having never been captured by force.
 Originating as a medieval hill castle, it was transformed into a massive baroque fortress complex during the early modern period, being one of the two fortresses of the Prince-Bishopric of Bamberg (the other one being the now-defunct Forchheim Fortress).
-With countless construction stages representing centuries of architectural development visible, Rosenberg Fortress serves as an outstanding example of the evolution of defensive architecture in Germany.
+Its military use continued until the end of World War II.
 Including its moats and ravelins, the fortress covers an area of circa 8.5 hectares (19.8 acres).

 Geography

 The fortress was built on the 378-meter-high Rosenberg, with a strategically excellent position overlooking Kronach.
 With control over the confluence of the Kronach, Haßlach, and Rodach rivers, the fortress could control trade routes into the Franconian Forest and Thuringia.